foundations-fall-2016/session2/README.md

 ```

 Note the target attribute for the anchor tag.
-We have also used `class="map"` to name this link.
+We have also used `class="map"` to name the link.

 Note the contents of `scripts.js`.
 Display the Console in the developer tools.
 Uncomment and recomment lines and examine the output in the console.